As usual, all of the posts in this series are collected here.

 The Inspired Order of St. Basdav the Prodigy

-Cleric Domains: Forge, Desert (Compendium of Sacred Mysteries), Dust (Gunpowder Codes), Clockwork (Midgard Heroes’ Handbook)
+Cleric Domains: Forge, Desert (Compendium of Sacred Mysteries), Dust (Gunpowder Codex), Clockwork (Midgard Heroes’ Handbook)

 Paladin Oaths: Resolve (Gunpowder Codex)

 Symbol: A smithing hammer over a large gear.

 St. Badav was a desert-dwelling gnome member of the order of St. Azar and a brilliant engineer.
 He is credited with the construction of a series of canals and aqueducts that brought water to a number of desert communities, but that sort of civil engineering was far from his only area of interest.
 He created constructs, impressive clockwork machines that told time accurately, operated bridges, and even the prototypes for the first engines during his life.
 One of the newest of the holy orders, his order believes in bettering the lot of people through the responsible use of technology and engineering, particularly those in harsh environments.
 There is also a fierce, martial aspect to them.
 Basdav himself was an excellent marksman and used that talent to defend the communities he provided water to from a variety of vicious desert monsters.
 They maintain monasteries in desert locations that are one part typical monastery and three parts R&D lab.

 The Equitable Order of St. Onaria the Just

 Cleric Domains: Knowledge, Justice (Midgard Heroes’s Handbook), Order (Unearthed Arcana)